 Despite my protests, Dr. Sally prescribed 40mg of Prednisone for five days (never again), Tylenol with Codeine at night and Albuterol to be used with an “AeroChamber” to assist the Albuterol into my lungs.
 My husband called this my “bronchitis bong”.
 Very funny.

-After a week of this pharmaceutical bombardment, 10 hours of sleep at night, daytime naps and lots of essential oils.
-I began to return with the living.
+After a week of this pharmaceutical bombardment, 10 hours of sleep at night, daytime naps, and lots of essential oils.
+I began to return to the living.

 Here was my treatment plan: